Here are Some of the Best Ottawa Pubs and Bars to Check Out!

 Our friend got a Canadian Caesar while we had beers – all of which were excellent.
 We then got food – Eric got a burger with fries and Lisa got a salmon sandwich – both were excellent!

 We’d highly suggest a stop at Aulde.
-Overall, the server was super friendly, and atmosphere was pleasant – you won’t regret your place for drinks!
+Overall, the server was super friendly, and the atmosphere was pleasant – you won’t regret your place for drinks!

 Address: 62 William St, Ottawa, ON K1N 7A3, Canada